taoensso/carmine/README.md

 [com.taoensso/carmine "2.0.0-alpha1"] ; Development (notes below)
 ```

-v2 adds an improved API, integration with [Nippy v2](https://github.com/ptaoussanis/nippy) for pluggable compression+crypto, improved performance, additional message queue features, and [Tundra](#tundra) - an API for archiving cold data to an additional datastore. **PLEASE REPORT ANY PROBLEMS!**
+v2 adds an improved API, integration with [Nippy v2](https://github.com/ptaoussanis/nippy) for pluggable compression+crypto, improved performance, additional message queue features, and [Tundra](#tundra) - an API for archiving cold data to an additional datastore.

-TODO Backwards compatibility?
+v2 **is backwards compatible EXCEPT FOR** the distributed locks API.
+Also, please note that the old `with-conn` macro has been **deprecated** in favor of `wcar`.
+See the `wcar` docstring for details.

+**PLEASE REPORT ANY PROBLEMS!**

 # Carmine, a Clojure Redis client & message queue